piotrgrobelny/Nucleo-F446RE-plant-monitoring-station/README.md

 * Light intensity -> A0

 #### USB serial configuration
 Port is configured to automatically recognize STM boards.
 If you want to use arduino or you can't connect with STM you need to change manually COM port inside `read_data.py` file. `ser = serial.Serial(serial_port, 115200)` just change serial_port to your COM port.
+After changes you can't run `.exe` file.
+You need to install all needed python packages and run `main.py`
 ## Python application
 If your serial output looks similar to this:
 `T24 L8 H45 S34`(T - temperature, L - light, H - air humidity, S - soil humidity) you can just run `Plant station.exe` file inside `Plant_station_python` dir.